PersimMonMon/Web-Practice-/README.md

 6. Shortscuts for if-statements (ternary, guard, default)

 Lesson 7:
-  1. Functions = let us reuse code
+  1. Functions = lets us reuse code
   2. Return = get a value out of a function
   3. Parameters = put values into a function
   4. Improved the code for Rock, Paper, Scissors